laimye/FEWD-DC-26/Week_04_Intro_Programming/08_Intro_jQuery/slides.md

 ---

 ##jQuery

-jQuery is a cross-browser JavaScript library designed to simplify the client-side scripting of HTML.

----

-##jQuery

 *	jquery.com - A JavaScript library that makes DOM manipulation simple.

+* Written by John Resig in 2005.

+* jQuery's Motto: 'Write Less, Do More'

-*	“Cross browser” - works the same in all* browsers.
+*	"Cross browser" - works the same in all browsers.

 *	Allows:
 	*	Document traversal